Optimum HDTV viewing distance: Background

 HDTV is designed to provide an experience more realistic than the television system it is designed to replace.
 The "thrilling realism" HDTV attempts to offer arises from increased resolution (detail) and the typically large screen sizes.
 A larger display increases the visual angle at which content is viewed, both of which contribute to an increased feeling of presence.
-Thus, correct viewing distance is critical to the enjoyment of HDTV as it is intended.
-While helping to define the HDTV standard, RCA engineer (and later vice-president) Bernard J. Lechner did an early analysis of viewing distance under various conditions, deriving the so-called Lechner distance.
+Thus, the correct viewing distance is critical to the enjoyment of HDTV as it is intended.
+While helping to define the HDTV standard, RCA engineer and member of the US delegation to the International Telecommunication Union-Radiocommunication Sector (ITU-R), Bernard J. Lechner, made an early analysis of viewing distance, deriving the so-called Lechner distance.
+This approach, based on the limits of the human eye, can be used for all resolutions (including future resolutions).
+This is the "optimal viewing distance" found in the ITU-R.

 Presence

-The concept of presence has been described as the sensation of "reality", of "being there", and as "an illusion of nonmediation".
+The concept of presence has been described as the sensation of "reality", of "being there", and as "an illusion of non mediation".
 The concept of presence originated and was studied with regard to virtual reality (VR) and other 3D environments.
 It was later established that television viewers could also experience a feeling of presence.
 Presence is influenced by a number of factors, including video camera techniques, audio fidelity, visual and aural dimensionality, and most relevantly to this topic, image size (visual angle) and quality (angular resolution).